VitoVan/vitovan.github.io/md/lispweb3.md

 * YOU ARE AWESOME!!!

-Ok, calm down, let's do something to make people know that it's _YOU_ who created a website with lisp.
-Add below codes to your `server.lisp` file:
+Ok, calm down, let's do something to make people know that it's _YOU_ who created a website with Lisp.
+Add the code below to your `server.lisp` file:

 ```Lisp
  ;;remeber to change Vito to your name.